 After you have discussed all the details with the surgeon, you will sign a consent form.
 This give the surgeon permission to do the surgery.

 You will also talk with an anesthesiologist or a nurse anesthetist.
-This is the health care provider who will give you the general anesthesia, the medicine that prevents pain and makes you sleep during surgery.
-He or she also monitors you during surgery to keep you safe.
+This is the healthcare provider who will give you the general anesthesia.
+This is the medicine that prevents pain and makes you sleep during surgery.
+He or she also watches you during surgery to keep you safe.
 He or she will ask about your health history and your medicines.

 What to expect during surgery

 On the day of surgery, you will be taken into the operating room.
 Your healthcare team will include the anesthesiologist, the surgeon, and nurses.